Find Schools

 The states with the most job growth for Mechanical Insulation Worker are Colorado, Utah, and Nevada.
 Watch out if you plan on working in South Dakota, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Mechanical Insulation Worker
+Salary for a Mechanical Insulation Worker

-The salary for Mechanical Insulation Workers ranges between about $30,380 and $88,770 a year.
+The typical yearly salary for Mechanical Insulation Workers is somewhere between $30,380 and $88,770.

 undefined